 The schedule is subject to change at the discretion of the teacher.

-Sunday will be a half day and Saturday free after morning Pranayama practice.
+Sunday and Wednesday will be half days and Saturday free after morning pranayama practice.

-For 1st time students, it is required that you arrive on January 16 at the latest for a Pranayama intro course with our residential teacher at 5 pm and also the following morning at 7am.
+For 1st time students, we ask that you arrive on March 14th for a pranayama intro course with Paul at 5 pm.
 The charge for this is at the Residential Stay rate for one day.

 The rate is inclusive of: